10 Things to Do In and Around Gore

 What to do in the brown Trout capital.

 We bet you never thought you would be searching for things to do in the “Brown Trout Capital of the World”.
 (Unless you are a keen angler and that is exactly why you have graced Gore with your presence).
-The Southland town and its surrounds are a quirky place with a short yet fascinating history, especially where aircrafts and whisky is concerned.
+The Southland town and its surrounds are a quirky place with a short yet fascinating history, especially where aircraft and whisky is concerned.
 What mostly attracts backpackers to Gore is the nature.
 They don’t call it the “Brown Trout Capital” for no reason.
-Hire a fishing rod and fishing licence and see exactly why on the Mataura River.
+Hire a fishing rod and fishing license and see exactly why on the Mataura River.
 Plus, see the list below for all the other things to do in Gore!